 You can think of the password manager as your password vault, since it securely stores your account information in encrypted form on your device or in a secure cloud solution, depending on the product you choose.

 You still need to create a strong password to access your password manager.
 So I’ll also give you some tips on how to create memorable and strong passwords.

 Tricks for creating strong passwords

-We should take advantage of this and apply the same approach when creating texts to remember.
-In other words, instead of passwords we should create passphrases.
-Because, the longer a password is, the harder it is to guess, or for hackers to crack using computers.
+People are good at remembering situations or phrases that provide a message they can relate to.
+Some of us are very good at remembering text if it is in the form of a rhyme or song.
+We should take advantage of this and use the same approach when creating passwords to remember.
+In other words, instead of passwords, we should create passphrases.
+Because the longer a password is, the harder it is to guess, or for hackers to crack using computers.